mozmeao/www-site-checker/README.md

 ## Usage

 ### Automatic usage
 Currently, checks are set to run when updated code in this repo is pushed or (TO BE RE-ENABLED) on a twice-a-day schedule.
-If any issues are spotted, alerts are sent to Sentry and Slack (if either is configured) and report files are uploaded as artefacts as a result of the Github Action (more on this below)
+If any issues are spotted, alerts are sent to Sentry and Slack (if either is configured) and report files are uploaded as artifacts as a result of the Github Action (more on this below)

 ### Manual usage and local development
 You can also clone this repo to your local machine and run it there.
 This is the recommended approach for developing new checks: